 You can also purchase a copy of any individual's SS-5 which is the application for a social security card.
 The SS-5 might provide the names of the individual's parents as well as the individual's residence at the time of the application.

-See our Case Study-Social Security Death Index: Gill where we ordered an SS-5 and discovered additional information about an individual who applied for a card on May 1, 1940 - we learned the names of his wife, father and mother as well as his place of birth, home address and the name and address of his employer.
+See our Case Study, Search the Social Security Death Index for Joseph Gill, where we ordered an SS-5 and discovered additional information about an individual who applied for a card on May 1, 1940 - we learned the names of his wife, father and mother as well as his place of birth, home address and the name and address of his employer.

 In many cases you can find the death date of a deceased US citizen in the Social Security Death Index.